bhimebau/arduino_examples/example_6.md

 ## Exploration

 * Experiment with other ways of using the LEDS to notify the driver.
+* Think of other applications that you might be able to building using these components.